simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 Graphical Desktop Setup
 ^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example manifest called ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/gui.pp`` for setting up a graphical desktop on a user workstation.
+The following is an example that may be used to set up a graphical desktop.
+The class name assumes that the file has been placed at ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/gui.pp``

 .. code-block:: ruby